 Partner 212 335 2031 email@example.com

-Jim previously served as a law clerk for the Honorable Anthony J. Scirica, U.S. Judge, Court of Appeals, Third Circuit.
-He is a magna cum laude graduate of Temple University School of Law, where he served as a law review editor and received the Israel Packel Memorial Award for the highest GPA in his graduating class.
-He graduated, cum laude, from Hamilton College, with a major in History and a minor in Computer Science.
+Jim Walden served as a law clerk for the Honorable Anthony J. Scirica, U.S. Judge, Court of Appeals, Third Circuit.
+He is a cum laude, graduate of Hamilton College and a magna cum laude graduate of Temple University School of Law, where he served as a law review editor and received the Israel Packel Memorial Award for the highest academic achievement in his graduating class.

 Temple University School of Law, J.D.
 (1991)